mmrobins/creditkarma_export_transactions/README.md

 ## Access Token

-You can get your access token by logging into credit karma, and copying the `authorization` header value (minus the word 'Bearer') using the browser's dev tools in the Network section
+You can get your access token by logging into credit karma, visiting https://www.creditkarma.com/networth/transactions, and copying the
+`authorization` header value (minus the word 'Bearer') using the browser's dev tools in the Network section

+You can get the token from anywhere on the site, but if you have second factor auth (2FA) you might have to visit https://www.creditkarma.com/networth/transactions specifically and make sure you can see transactions before the token will work.

 Here's an example of what the would look like in Chrome's Dev Tools